Taiwan's Education Background

 Junior High Schools

 As Junior high students in Taiwan will face their college entrance exam, the English classes will be focused on more test-oriented practice.
 Besides, some ETA will need to do some solo teaching time by time after discussion with LETs.
-Therefore, ETA who has more teaching experiences will feel more comfortable teaching in Junior high.
+Therefore, ETA who has more teaching experience will feel more comfortable teaching in Junior high.

-二水國中 Ershui Junior High School
+二水國中 Ershui Junior High School 芳苑國中 Fang Yuan Junior High

-溪州國中 Xi zhou Junior High School
+溪州國中 Xi Zhou Junior High School 彰化藝術高中 Changhua Arts School ( Junior section)

 鹿鳴國中 LU MING Junior High School